 #19 – Love’s Christmas Journey

-Mommy Bear’s Opinion – This movie is brand new this season and is part of the Love Comes Softly Series.
+Mommy Bear’s Family Movie Review – This movie is brand new this season and is part of the Love Comes Softly Series.
 Let me know what you think of this movie it should be great just like the rest of the series

 Summary – Inspired by the best-selling “Love Comes Softly” book franchise written by Janette Oke, the first-ever uplifting, almost 3 hour, Christmas story in the series.
 Still mourning the loss of her family, Ellie agrees to watch her brother’s children when he has to leave town.
 When a fire is set, Ellie works with a handsome deputy to clear a friends name and learns that if she can trust her faith, this Christmas may bring more miracles than she hoped.